Internment of Italian Americans: Terms

 The members of the ethnic Italian community in the United States presented an unusual problem.
 Defined in terms of national origin, it was the largest ethnic community in the United States, having been supplied by a steady flow of immigrants from Italy between the 1880s and 1930.
 By 1940, there were in the United States millions of native-born Italians who had become American citizens.
 There were also a great many Italian "enemy aliens", more than 600,000, according to most sources, who had immigrated during the previous decades and had not become naturalized citizens of the United States.

 The laws regarding "enemy aliens" did not make ideological distinctions.
 The U.S. grouped together many types of persons, including pro-Fascist Italian businessmen living for a short time in the U.S. and trapped there when war broke out, anti-Fascist refugees from Italy who arrived a few years earlier intending to become U.S. citizens but who had not completed the process of naturalization, and those who had emigrated from Italy at the turn of the 20th century and raised entire families of native-born Italian Americans but who had not become naturalized.
 Under the law they were all classified as enemy aliens.

 Before United States entry into World War II

 In September 1939, Britain and France declared war against Germany after Adolf Hitler invaded Poland.
 Aware of the possibility of the war eventually involving the United States, President Franklin D. Roosevelt authorized the Director of the Federal Bureau of Investigation, J. Edgar Hoover, to compile a Custodial Detention Index of those to be arrested in case of national emergency.
 The Axis powers allied with Germany included Fascist Italy and the Empire of Japan.
-More than a year before the attack on Pearl Harbor, the Department of Justice began to list possible saboteurs and enemy agents among German, Japanese, and Italian Americans.
+More than a year before the attack on Pearl Harbor, the Department of Justice began to list possible saboteurs and enemy agents among German, Italian, and Japanese Americans.

 In 1940, resident aliens were required to register under the Smith Act.